-Elders who require regular medical attention and help completing daily tasks are among the most vulnerable members of our society.
+Elders who require regular medical attention and need help completing daily tasks are among the most vulnerable members of our society.
 Because they are dependent on others for their basic needs, they may be forced to endure neglect, abuse, or other harmful behavior without having any way to protect themselves or report those who mistreat them.
 It is up to outside observers and advocates to hold unfit caregivers accountable, along with their employers.

-Nursing homes are regulated by both state and federal law and can face penalties ranging from fines to license revocation if they do not comply with the rules.
+Nursing homes are regulated by state and federal law and can face penalties ranging from fines to license revocation if they do not comply with the rules.
 You can file a complaint if you or a family member received subpar treatment, were neglected, or otherwise saw your rights violated while in a nursing home.

 How to File

 Call the Maryland Office of Health Care Quality at (410) 402-8108 or email a complaint to email@example.com.

 What Happens After I File?

 The Maryland government aims to address complaints as quickly as possible.
 You should expect a confirmation your complaint has been received by the Board of Examiners and Nursing Home Administrators and may also be contacted for more information.
 If there are apparent violations of state law, the matter will be passed to the Health Occupations Investigator for a full inquiry.
 If the Board believes the matter falls outside their jurisdiction, they will refer your complaint to another agency and inform you of the change.
 If your case is closed without action being taken, the Board will send you a notice.

 Complain About an Individual Care Provider Through Board Offices

 If you have a complaint about a member of your or a loved one’s care team, you can take it directly to the state Board responsible for overseeing members of the profession.
 This may result in consequences directed toward the individual(s) directly responsible for abusing or neglecting patients.